-How can you get the cost estimate right, if you miss out these important processes?
+How can you get the cost estimate right, if you miss out on these important inputs?
 If you get this wrong, there is little to control later.
 Maybe only frustration…

 Another common mistake is the inadequate consideration of time and resources.
-Jobs are often priced according to following sample formula:
+Jobs are often priced without considering relevant details:

-Finish concrete wall = x m3 reinforced concrete + y m2 plaster + y m2 wall paint.
+Finish concrete wall = #m3 reinforced concrete + #m2 plaster + #m2 wall paint.

-This initially looks relatively logical even so I did not include formworks.
+This initially looks about right, though I didn't include formworks.
 However, it must be remembered that between concreting and plastering, as well as between plastering and painting up to 28 days have to pass to allow for curing.
 Curing by the way is an activity and requires resources.
-But if you price a bill of quantities (BoQ) you will usually not find this item.
-In other words, without decomposing the scope into manageable packages, estimating resources for each and every activity and task, and estimating their duration, there is great possibility of forgetting it.
+But if you price a bill of quantities (BoQ) you will usually not find this.
+In other words, without decomposing the scope into manageable packages, estimating resources for each activity and task, and estimating their duration, there is a great possibility of overlooking it.

-I hope that sounds logic, right?
+I hope that sounds logical, right?
 I can tell you, the reality is often different.

-The reality in many construction companies is as follows:
+The sequence in many organiztions is as follows:

 - Offer submission and re-negotiation,